Juraci/swamp/README.md

 There is some logic to decide on how to best create the method's name and the capybara's selector.
 Finally the code snippets are formatted and printed in the output.

-Check the `.feature` files to learn the about the overall behavior and the `_spec.rb` files to learn about the internal behavior.
+Check the `.feature` files to learn about the overall behavior.
+Check the `_spec.rb` files to learn about the internal behavior.
 Feel free to contribute.